Toward Scalable and Valid Conditional Independence Testing with Spectral Representations: Acknowledgments

-{\bf Acknowledgments.} This work was supported by the EU Project ELIAS (grant No. 101120237), and by the European Union – NextGenerationEU and the Italian National Recovery and Resilience Plan through the Ministry of University and Research (MUR), under Project PE0000013 CUP J53C22003010006.
+This work was supported by the EU Project ELIAS (grant No. 101120237), and by the European Union – NextGenerationEU and the Italian National Recovery and Resilience Plan through the Ministry of University and Research (MUR), under Project PE0000013 CUP J53C22003010006.
 KL acknowledges support from the French National Research Agency for the DECATTLON project (ANR-24-CE40-3341).
-We thank the anonymous reviewers for their insightful and valuable feedback.